kellycode/winters_eve/README.md

 ![a snowy eve](https://kellycode.github.io/winters_eve/screen_shot.png)

-- Rigged and Animated a free Snowman character that follows the camera
+- Rigged and Animated a free Snowman character that follows the player around
+- Mixamo animated and added a player character (snoopy)
 - Made Custom Mobile and W,A,S,D, + Arrow movement controls (I've never played a game on my phone so just made up something that seems to work)
 - Heightmap generated ground
 - Random placement of trees